-The following definitions apply to these Regulations:
+The following definitions are used in these regulations:

 - a.
 The Act: the Higher Education and Research Act (WHW; Wet op het hoger onderwijs en weten-schappelijk onderzoek) - b.
-Student: a person registered at the University for the purpose of taking course units and/or examinations and the final assessment leading to the conferral of a university degree - c.
+Student: a person registered at the University for the purpose of taking course units and/or examinations and the final assessment leading to the conferral of a university degree

+- c.
 Degree programme: the Master's degree programme referred to in Article 1.1 of these Regulations, comprising a coherent set of course units - d.
-Course unit: a syllabus unit or other part of the degree programme within the meaning of Article 7.3 of the Act, included in Ocasys - e.
-Ocasys: the University of Groningen's online course catalogue - f.
-ECTS credit point: a credit point within the meaning of the Act.
+Course unit: a syllabus unit or other part of the degree programme within the meaning of Article 7.3 of the Act, included in OCASYS - e.
+OCASYS: the University of Groningen's online course catalogue - f.
+ECTS: short for European Credit Transfer and Accumulation System credit; a credit point within the meaning of the Act.
 The student workload of each course unit is expressed in ECTS credit points, whereby 1 ECTS is equivalent to a student workload of 28 hours - g.
 Pre-Master's programme: a programme intended to remedy deficiencies for admission to the degree programme - h.
 Examination or test: an assessment of the knowledge, understanding and skills of students - i.
 Syllabus: a document based on the Faculty syllabus model, comprising information about the form, content and organization of an individual course unit - j.
-Final assessment: the final assessment for the Master's degree, which is considered to be passed once all the requirements of the entire Master's degree programme have been satisfied - k.
+Final assessment: the final assessment for the Master's degree, which is considered to be passed once all the requirements of the Master's degree programme have been satisfied - k.
 Academic year: the period of time that starts on 1 September and ends on 31 August of the following year - l.
 Semester: part of the academic year, either starting on 1 September and ending on a date to be determined by the Board of the University, or starting on a date determined by the Board of the University and ending on 31 August - m.
-Practical exercise: a teaching or learning activity as referred to in Article 7.13 of the Act, in one of the following forms: - a thesis - participation in a seminar - a written assignment, paper or draft - a research assignment - participation in fieldwork or an excursion - completion of a placement - participation in another educational activity designed to teach certain skills - n.
-Board of Examiners: an independent body with the duties and powers as stated in Articles 7.11, 7.12b and 7.12c of the Act, including assessing whether the requirements of the final assessment have been met - o.
+Practical exercise: a teaching or learning activity as referred to in Article 7.13 of the Act, in one of the following forms: - a thesis - participation in a seminar - a written assignment, paper or draft design - a research assignment - participation in fieldwork or an excursion - completion of a placement - participation in another educational activity designed to teach certain skills - n.
+Board of Examiners: an independent body with the duties and powers as stated in Articles 7.11, 7.12, 7.12b and 7.12c of the Act, including assessing whether the requirements of the final assessment have been met - o.
 Examiner: a person appointed by the Board of Examiners to set examinations and determine their results - p.
 Admissions Board: the board that has decision-making powers in matters concerning admission to the degree programme on behalf of the Faculty Board - q.
 Programme Committee: the consultative and advisory body that fulfils the duties referred to in Articles 9.18 and 9.38c of the Act - r.
 N-A registration: Niet Afgerond / Niet Aanwezig / Not Attended / Not Assessed.
 Registration for students who are registered for a course unit but have not received a final assessment for it. - s.
-Regular student: a student who is not a part-time, Minor or non-degree exchange student.
+Regular student: a student who is not a part-time, Minor or non-degree exchange student. - t.
+Track: a specialization within a degree programme, as approved by the Board of the University